Ring Fit Adventure: Awards

 The game was nominated for "Best Family Game" at The Game Awards 2019, for "Family Game of the Year" at the 23rd Annual D.I.C.E.
 Awards, and for "Game Beyond Entertainment" at the 16th British Academy Games Awards.

-Potential benefits of Exergames
+Potential benefits of exergames

-Exergames such as Wii Fit, Kinect, and Ring Fit itself have received research in recent years due to their potential for therapeutic aid and for heath benefit.
-Studies have shown potential use of exergaming in lowering B.M.I and improving mobility especially in older individuals.
+Exergames such as Wii Fit, Kinect, and Ring Fit have been the subject of research for their potential for therapeutic and health benefit.
+Studies have shown potential use of exergaming in lowering BMI and improving mobility, especially in older individuals.